-As for strict deadlines, you must first send a copy of the Form 1099-MISC or Form 1099-K to the recipient, vendor, or contractor whom you’ve paid by January 31st of the following calendar year (or the next business day if the 31st falls on a Saturday or Sunday).
-They should reach out to you as soon as possible if any corrections are required.
-Next, you’ll file the 1099 forms with the IRS.
-If you plan on filing via paper mail, the deadline is January 31, 2017.
+As for strict deadlines, companies must first send a copy of the Form 1099-MISC or Form 1099-K to the recipient, vendor, or contractor who was paid by January 31st of the following calendar year (or the next business day if the 31st falls on a Saturday or Sunday).
+Contractors should reach out as soon as possible if any corrections are required.
+Next, 1099 forms must be filed with the IRS.
+If you plan on filing via paper mail, the deadline is January 31st.

 Or, you can use Payable.

-Here’s a handy rundown of important deadlines including the deadline for filing for an extension.
+Here’s a handy rundown of important deadlines for 1099-K and 1099-MISC including the deadline for filing for an extension.

-If your company needs more time to file your 1099s, then you’ll need to send the IRS form 8809 to apply for an extension.
+Companies that need more time to file 1099s, can send the IRS form 8809 to apply for an extension.
 See the How To Request An Extension For Filing 1099 Forms With The IRS guide.

 $0.99 per payment